MAKE A NEW CLAIM 0333 999 8800

 Established in Manchester in 1997, we are a leading specialist personal injury, accident and medical negligence law firm acting for claimants who are victims of non-fault incidents.

-Our team of Accident at Work Claims Solicitors in Manchester, act regularly for clients across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham and Whitefield.
+Our Accident at Work Claims Solicitors in Manchester, act regularly for clients across Greater Manchester including Ashton, Bury, Bolton, Radcliffe, Prestwich, Middleton, Failsworth, Rochdale, Oldham and Whitefield.

 Our Injury at Work Lawyers, experienced in electric shock accident claims, can support your needs wherever you live in Wales, England & Northern Ireland.

-We specialise in no win no fee personal injury compensation claims, which means if you don't win, you won't have to pay.
+We specialise in personal injury compensation claims on a no win no fee basis - meaning if you don't win, you won't have to pay.

-Call our Manchester Personal Injury Solicitors for free now using the number at the top of the page or complete the online contact form and a member of our team will get back to you.
+Call our specialists for free now using the number at the top of the page or complete the online contact form and a member of our team will get back to you.

 Sheldon Davidson Solicitors are a Lexcel accredited law firm.
 The Lexcel standard is only awarded by the Law Society to firms who meet the highest standards of practice management and customer service.
 With Sheldon Davidson Solicitors in Whitefield, Manchester you can be confident that your claim is in safe hands.